irods/irods_development_environment/README.md

              irods-core-builder-ubuntu16
 ```

-Usage notes (available by running the above with -h):
+Usage notes (available by running the above docker container with -h):
 ```
 Builds iRODS repository, installs the dev/runtime packages, and then builds iCommands

 Available options:

-    --server-only           Only builds the server
+    --core-only             Only builds the core
-    -j, --jobs              Number of jobs to use with make -h, --help              This message
+    -d, --debug             Build with symbols for debugging -j, --jobs              Number of jobs for make tool -N, --ninja             Use ninja builder as the make tool -h, --help              This message
 ```